Cydral/BAREL/README.md

 ## Getting Started

-The BAREL approach and its implementation details are thoroughly described in the attached publication, "publication/CTY-I2A-20230403.pdf".
+The BAREL approach and its implementation details are thoroughly described in the attached publication in "publication/CTY-I2A-20230403.pdf".
 To get started with this method, you can therefore access the publication and explore the provided details.

 ## Contributing